1. Eighteenth-century women were active and engaged participants in every aspect of colonial and revolutionary life.

 The reality of the eighteenth-century woman in the historical record is equal parts more complicated and fascinating.
 Archival materials contain the stories of women of every age, race, class, gender, and sexual identity, all actively engaged in the world around them.
 There are activists, political leaders, rebels, philosophers, artists, and business moguls.
 The domestic tasks women were expected to perform were neither easy nor frivolous, and the very survival of their families and communities depended on women’s mostly unpaid and unacknowledged labor.
 Women were continuously lectured about their subordination to men, but they found creative and vital ways to subvert these cultural expectations.
 And when the Revolutionary War broke out in 1775, women were as deeply concerned and committed to the cause, on both sides, as the men who are more regularly celebrated in popular history.

-Settler Colonialism and the Revolution, 1670–1798 provides resources to allow you to easily discover the history of these eighteenth-century women and integrate them into your lesson plans.
+Settler Colonialism and the American Revolution, 1670–1798 provides resources to allow you to easily discover the history of these eighteenth-century women and integrate them into your lesson plans.
 We’ve organized the unit into two sections—Settler Colonialism, which examines the lives of women in colonies across North America, and the American Revolution, which focuses in on women’s experiences in the struggle for independence.
 The resources in each module illustrate the experiences of a wide range of women across race, gender, age, social, and economic spectrums.
 You’ll meet women who worked in agriculture, participated in politics, ran complex business empires, and resisted slavery and colonization with every means at their disposal.
 Some resources tell inspiring stories of accomplishment and ingenuity, and some force us to confront the oppression and exploitation that women lived with every day.
 Some you’ll be able to substitute easily into your lessons, and some will allow you to introduce new ideas and avenues for exploration.
 Many of the resources “speak” to each other in interesting ways, allowing you and your students to compare women’s experiences across geographical and cultural lines.

 This unit is by no means comprehensive.
 For example, we’ve saved the debates over women’s citizenship during the formation of the new United States government for the next unit (coming in 2021), so that we can dig deeper into the lived experiences of the Revolutionary War.
 There are thousands more stories of women in the archives.
 We hope this introduction inspires you and your students to seek them out and bring them into the light.